WordPress training and education are vital to the success of your website project – here’s why we know this!

 - How much regular training and education do your CMS users get?
 Our clients tell us it’s vital to their projects’ success.

-One of my favorite geek-crushes, Paul Boag, says, “If we want digital transformation to happen, education and training need to be at the heart of everything we do.”
+One of our favorite geek-crushes, Paul Boag, says, “If we want digital transformation to happen, education and training need to be at the heart of everything we do.”

 So how do we empower clients to embrace their website, keep content fresh, and enjoy the process?
 Here goes…